-The interests of both of the clinic’s two primary consumer groups – clients (people with disorders of communication and their significant others) and speech pathology students in the Discipline of Speech Pathology – is reflected in the first two points of our mission statement:
+The interests of both of the clinic’s two primary consumer groups – clients (people with communication and hearing difficulties, and their significant others) and students in the Disciplines of Speech Pathology and Audiology – is reflected in our mission statement.

 Individual client care level

-- Clients and carers are encouraged to actively participate in therapy in order to achieve their communication goals.
+- As clients and carers, you are encouraged to actively participate in planning and management in order to achieve your goals

-- Clients have the right to participate in decision making about their care including the right to refuse services or student participation in a session.
+- Clients and caregivers have the right to participate in decision making about the care we provide, including the right to refuse services or student participation in a session.

 Service management level